cicalese/docker-wikifarm/README.md

 two parameters: the name of the wiki and the MediaWiki version of the wiki farm.
 1. Create a `LocalSettings.php` file in the `volumes/instances/<wiki name>`
 directory to configure the wiki instance.
+The instance `LocalSettings.php` file will be called from the end of the wiki farm `LocalSettings.php` file.
+The content of the latter file can be examined at 'wikifarm/files/LocalSettings_wikifarm.php`.